faulker/eloquent-export/README.md

 # Laravel Eloquent Export Tool
-A tool for creating profiles that use the Laravel Eloquent Models and giving you the ability to export/import data from/to a database using those profiles.
+Give the ability to build profiles/configurations to be used by a artisan command to export data from the database using Eloquent models.

 ---

-**This has only been tested on Laravel 5.1 but it should work on high versions**
+**This has only been tested on Laravel 5.1 but it should work on higher versions**

 ---